Constitutional reforms of Sulla: Reforms to the tribunes and courts

 The consulship of Pompey and Crassus in 70, however, was not a coherent attack on Sulla's legacy.
 Other portions of his reforms remained (co-option to the priestly colleges remained until 63) and the consuls did not actively support the bill to change the composition of the permanent court juries.
 The changed number of magistrates also persisted, as did Sulla's laws on treason and Sulla's stripping of civil rights from the descendants of proscribed persons (those civil disabilities would only be lifted under Caesar's rule in 49).

 Major elements in the failure of republic as it had existed before Sulla's first consulship were the use of political violence and the ineffectiveness of the Roman elite to manage external threats.
 The civil war itself also did not end with the start of Sulla's new republic with his consulship in 80: various holdouts continued to resist Sulla's government, both in Spain and in Italy.
 With the Third Servile War against Spartacus' slave revolt and the renewed threat from Mithridates, who Sulla had not defeated in the east, "[t]he feeling that the new republic was a failure was hard to escape".
-These issues were compounded by political unrest at the consular elections every year between 62 and 66 and the greater level of corruption engendered by Sulla's neutering of the traditional republican mechanisms of overseeing magistrates and governors.
+These issues were compounded by political unrest at the consular elections every year between 66 and 62 and the greater level of corruption engendered by Sulla's neutering of the traditional republican mechanisms of overseeing magistrates and governors.